 “What?”
 I suddenly asked, looking up to see Regan and Shane sitting in front of me, looking confused.

 “Dude, we’ve been calling your name for over a minute now.
 What’s with you?”
 Shane asked, looking at me as if I were ill.

 “Nothing,” I lied.
 “I’m sorry I’m just tired that’s all.
 I haven’t been sleeping well.”

 He looked at me skeptically for a moment and then finally nodded.
 “Okay, whatever.
-So, what Regan and I were trying to ask you while you were stuck in a daze was if you wanted to go out on the pitch tonight and play a fun game of Quidditch?
+So, what Regan and I were trying to ask you, while you were stuck in a daze, was if you wanted to go out onto the pitch tonight and play a fun game of Quidditch?
 It’ll just be us and the rest of the current team.”

 I nodded, “Sure, that sounds good.”

 I looked back to the Slytherin table only to find that Sirrah had left.

 “Come on, what are you staring at?
 We have to get to class!”
 Shane yelled.